alukosdev/ccsp/index/terminology.md

 Uses the senders private key *and* a hash to guarantee the integrity and the origin \(authenticity/non-repudiation\) of a message.
 This method requires a PKI.

+==- Disaster Recovery (DR)
+Disaster recovery efforts are focused on the resumption of operations after an interruption due to disaster.

+Disaster recovery is a subset of business continuity.
+It is the process of saving data with the sole purpose of being able to recover it in the event of a disaster.
+Disaster recovery includes backing up systems and IT contingency plans for critical functions and applications.

+Disaster recovery focuses on technology and data policies (as opposed to business processes).
+==- Disaster Recovery Plan (DRP)
+The disaster recovery plan allows a business to plan what needs to be done immediately after a disaster to *recover from the event*.

+Disaster recovery planning is the process by which suitable plans and measures are taken to ensure that, in the event of a disaster, the business can respond appropriately with the view to recovering critical and essential operations to a state of partial or full level of service in as little time as possible.

+DRP is usually part of the BCP and typically tends to be more technical in nature.
+Addresses what needs to be accomplished during a disaster to restore business processes in order to recover from the event.
+==-

 ### E

 #### Enterprise Application

 Applications or software that a business would use to assist the organization in solving enterprise problems.

+==- Enterprise Cloud Backup
+Adds essential features such as archiving and disaster recovery to cloud backup solutions.
+==-

 #### European Economic Area \(EEA\)